 Identification and analysis of current social issues facing contemporary American society, and critique of policies and programs designed to resolve these issues.
+Offered every 2 years.
+3 credits.

 SO 215 Medical Sociology

 LASC-Human Behavior and Social Processes; Individual and Community Well-Being